miracum/charts/charts/recruit/docs/UPGRADING.md

 ### Steps for manually updating from version `8.6.4` to `9.0.0` while keeping the databases

-The easiest way to update is uninstalling the version 8 release without deleting the persistent volumes, explicitely setting the previously used PostgreSQL container image versions and passwords in your `values.yaml`, and newly installing version 9.
+The easiest way to update is uninstalling the version 8 release without deleting the persistent volumes, explicitly setting the previously used PostgreSQL container image versions and passwords in your `values.yaml`, and newly installing version 9.

 We assume that the chart was initially installed as follows:

-> ⚠️ [docs/migrations/v8-to-v9/values-v8.yaml](docs/migrations/v8-to-v9/values-v8.yaml) has enabled the notify module's HA-mode.
+> ⚠️ [docs/migrations/v8-to-v9/values-v8.yaml](migrations/v8-to-v9/values-v8.yaml) has enabled the notify module's HA-mode.
 > Since this is a recent feature, disabled by default, you most likely have not enabled it and may want to set
 > `notify.ha.enabled=false` and `postgresql.enabled=false` to keep HA disabled.